behindthefirewalls/Fortinet-stuff/README.md

 # Fortinet-stuff
-# Some things I did with this vendo that I want to share.
+# Some things I did with this vendor that I want to share.